pablopalomino96/pacvex/README.md

 ## What is Pacvex?

-Pacvex is a CMS for my personal portfolio website.
+Pacvex is a CMS for a personal portfolio website.
 It's made in [Elixir](http://elixir-lang.org) and built with [Phoenix](http://www.phoenixframework.org).

+## My own pacvex

+My personal website based in Pacvex is running on [Heroku](https://www.heroku.com/).
+You can visit me [here](https://pacvex.herokuapp.com/).

 ## Run it locally and development